Graph Puzzles I.1: Oriented Berge-Fulkerson Conjecture: o6cdc from o6c4c

 \vbox{ \begin{enumerate} \item $(ab \rightarrow cd) + ef$ and $(cd \rightarrow ab) + ef$ are in same class; \item $(ab \rightarrow cd) + ef$ and $(ab \rightarrow fe) + dc$ are in same class; \item $(ab \rightarrow cd) + ef$ and $(ba \rightarrow ce) + df$ are in same class; \end{enumerate} }

 Overall we have 360 such triples to classify.
-Turns out they fall into 6 equivalence classes, if we follow the rules above.\sidenote[][-0.5cm]{On a first glance this looks not very illuminating at all, but check the note after the proof (also it's simple enough to verify with a bit of coding).} If we look at the ordered pairs, for each triple we can find a specific representative, that has same equivalence class, and where we have shuffled the pairs such that $1$ is in the first pair, $2$ is in the leftmost possible pair, and so on.
+Turns out they fall into 6 equivalence classes, if we follow the rules above.\sidenote[][-0.5cm]{It's simple enough to verify with a bit of coding.} If we look at the ordered pairs, for each triple we can find a specific representative, that has same equivalence class, and where we have shuffled the pairs such that $1$ is in the first pair, $2$ is in the leftmost possible pair, and so on.
 This way we get 60 representatives.
 The full list for all faces-cycles can be found in the table~\ref{table:o6cdc_triples} above.
+Although the table~\ref{table:o6cdc_triples} looks slightly cryptic, it bears a strong resemblance to pentads in the theory of outer automorphism of symmetric group $S_6$ \bothcite{Howard2008}, so it looks plausible to reformulate the proof above reusing this theory as well.

 Now it's easy to see that each vertex is present in each face (equivalence class) at most 1 time, so we actually get the circuits of the original graph.
-We get 6 classes, so the solution we build is an o6cdc. \end{proof}
+We get 6 classes, so the solution we built is an o6cdc. \end{proof}

 As an example, for graph in Fig.~\ref{fig:all_disordered} we get the following o6cdc in Fig.~\ref{fig:all_disordered_o6cdc}.